bitcraze/bitcraze-website/src/documentation/wiki/lighthouse-other-hardware.md

 ## Using the deck with other hardware

-The deck has 4 solder pad on the bottom that are designed to allow using the lighthouse deck with other hardware.
+The deck has 4 solder pad on the bottom that are designed to allow using the {% poplink lighthouse-deck %} with other hardware.
 The 4 pads are labeled and corresponds to the connector P3 in the deck schematic.

 The pads GND and VCOM can be used to supply power to the deck.
 There is a 3.0V LDO regulator on the board which means that VCOM can be in the range of ~3.3V to 5.5V.